 While Objective-C has been around for a while, the introduction of Swift in 2014 caused some consternation.
 Objective-C, for example, was popular and stable and had a very strong user base.
 It had been used for development since the 1980s.
-However, Swift provided a lot of benefits to developers, including a more modern way of working and coding.
+However, Swift iOS programming language provided a lot of advantages to developers, including a more modern way of working and coding.

 Swift offers a way of coding in a simple manner.
 It does not force you to use complex syntax but has taken a page from other newer languages like Python and Ruby.
 This simplicity helps improve the overall speed of development.

-Apple had a simple goal with Swift.
-Create a simple to use and understandable language.
 Swift uses industry standards to create clean code.
 Contrast this with Objective-C which is known for the complexity of the code and you can see why Swift has been growing in popularity.
-When comparing Swift to Objective-C, you can do the same, with less.
 Data shows that Swift is significantly more concise than Objective-C and offers developers a way of replacing close to 70% of the code to achieve the same results.
 From a coding and development point of view, this is a huge advantage.
-However, it also benefits testers and QA teams, putting Swift far in front.
+However, it also benefits testers and QA teams, putting the subject of our article far in front.

-Another factor to consider is the overall onboarding process.
+Moreover, Swift makes it easy to add more developers to the team if necessary.
 Swift makes it easy to add new developers to the team based on the simplicity of the codebase.
 This can be critical for companies as training is often a huge time sink.

 Swift is fast.
-When considering overall speed and performance, Swift is up to 2.6X faster than Objective-C. With its short feedback loop, bugs and errors are easily identified and resolved.
+With its short feedback loop, bugs and errors are easily identified and resolved.
 More importantly, its robust coding and typing system helps prevent code crashes.
 Another factor to consider is that this speed benefit will only improve over time as Swift becomes more robust.

 Swift offers dynamic libraries which is a big benefit.
 Dynamic libraries are better than static ones for several different reasons.
 Static libraries are locked into the code when the program is compiled.
 This adds to the size of the program and increases its load time.
-Another negative to static libraries is that they do not automatically update.
-They are stuck in the version they were compiled.
+Another negative to static libraries is that they do not automatically update, but are stuck in the version they were compiled.